Scientist’s Survival Guide

 1 Surviving the Institution

-On the details of surviving the environment of academia and adjacent institutions.
+Details on surviving academia and adjacent institutions.

-1.1 Post COVID-19 seminars
+1.1 Post-COVID-19 seminars

 Yes, research seminars are now even more global.
 See researchseminars.org.